Galileo88/Galileos-Planet-Pack/README.md

 * Repaired and restored custom science for Gael and its moons.

-* (WIP) Updated ResearchBodies support and added science for its sibling, Tarsier Space Technologies.
+* Updated ResearchBodies support and added science for its sibling, Tarsier Space Technologies.

 * (WIP) Scatterer support for KSP 1.3.
 The ocean shaders have been disabled to prevent the floating tile bug.

-* (WIP) Added patch to change LqdAmmonia distributions to Ammonia if Kerbalism is present.
+* Added patch to change LqdAmmonia distributions to Ammonia if Kerbalism is present.